Lonelywalf/minecraft-info-display/README.md

 Toggle all of them on/off using a keybind or in the config menu.

 Customization:
-- Change the order of the display
+- Change the display order
-- Change the position of the display
+- Change the (absolute) position of the HUD
 - Change the color of the text
 - Change the background color
+- Customize the HUD text
 - and more!

 ![Screenshot](https://github.com/Lonelywalf/minecraft-info-display/blob/1.21/images/img_config.png)